CS-5/carsonseese.com/content/about.md

 # Programming Languages

-I 95% (more or less) self-taught when it comes to programming, so there is still a lot I have to learn.
+I'm 95% (more or less) self-taught when it comes to programming, so there is still a lot I have to learn.
 Nevertheless, the languages I have experience with are rated from highest to lowest for anyone who's curious.